mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 end # hide
 ```

-In the same way as before, we perform the online calculations and arrive at the following magnetization plot:
+In the same way as before, we perform the online computations and arrive at the following magnetization plot:

 ```@example xxz_dmrg
 hm = heatmap(grid_online.ranges[1], grid_online.ranges[2], magnetization';